-To remove a PC Card, proceed as follows:
+To remove a PC Card when your operating system is Windows® XP, proceed as follows:

 - 1 Double-click the Safely Remove Hardware icon in the system tray.
-The Safely Remove Hardware dialog box appears. - 2 Select the hardware you want to unplug. - 3 Click Stop. - In the Stop a Hardware Device dialog box, confirm that the device can be safely removed from the system. - 5 Click OK.
-A dialog box appears, explaining that it is safe to remove the device. - 6 Click OK. - Click Close. - 8 Push the PC Card release button so that the release button pops out.
+The Safely Remove Hardware dialog box appears.

+- 2 Select the hardware you want to unplug.

+- 3 Click Stop.

+- In the Stop a Hardware Device dialog box, confirm that the device can be safely removed from the system.

+- 5 Click OK.A dialog box appears, explaining that it is safe to remove the device.

+- 6 Click OK.

+- 7 Click Close.